cypress-io/github-action/README.md

         env:
           # pass the Dashboard record key as an environment variable
           CYPRESS_RECORD_KEY: ${{ secrets.CYPRESS_RECORD_KEY }}
+          # pass GitHub token to allow accurately detecting a build vs a re-run build
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 [![recording example](https://github.com/cypress-io/github-action/workflows/example-recording/badge.svg?branch=master)](.github/workflows/example-recording.yml)

+**Tip 1:** We recommend using the action with `on: [push]` instead of `on: [pull_request]` to get the most accurate information related to the commit on the dashboard.
+With pull requests, the merge commit is created automatically and might not correspond to a meaningful commit in the repository.

+**Tip 2:** we recommend passing the `GITHUB_TOKEN` secret (created by the GH Action automatically) as an environment variable.
+This will allow correctly identifying every build and avoid confusion when re-running a build.

 ### Quiet flag